beauhaus/codejournal/README.md

 This is a current project of notes and references that I am curating to study and to accelerate my build process. #[Kaizen](https://en.wikipedia.org/wiki/Kaizen)🤓
 ###### codejournal includes notes, examples & advice on the following:
 ### Journal
-These are daily quick journal Entries: This is my "daily standup".
-What I did yesterday and what is on my todo list for today.
-End of the day (3am?-ish) --I revisit this and mark off what I've accomplished.
+Daily journal entries in lieu of a "daily standup".
+What I did yesterday and what is on my todo list for today--identifying/anticipating potential painpoints.

+@End of the day (3am?-ish) --I revisit this and mark off what I've accomplished.
 ### Angularjs
 Setup, implementation of Angulars awesomeness.
 Notes on scope inheritance, pitfalls of same... built-in & custom directives, filters, 3rd-parties
 ### Sass/CSS3